 Stephen P. Rogers

-Stephen Rogers is the collection manager for the Section of Birds and the Section of Amphibians & Reptiles (Herpetology) at Carnegie Museum of Natural History.
-Each collection is ranked approximately ninth or 10th largest in the country.
+Stephen Rogers is the collection manager for the Section of Birds at Carnegie Museum of Natural History.
+The collection is ranked approximately ninth or 10th largest in the country.

 Rogers received his MS in zoology from Michigan State University in 1981.
 He also has practiced taxidermy for more than 40 years.
 Rogers’ interests focus on the history of scientific preparation and taxidermy, preparation techniques for vertebrates, and the care and preservation of natural history collections.

 He has published on these topics and was also lead consultant for the temporary exhibition Stuffed Animals: The Art and Science of Taxidermy at Carnegie Museum of Natural History.

 Recent Blog Posts

 - by Stephen Rogers For many years beginning in the early 1980s, collection managers in Carnegie Museum of Natural History’s Section of Birds began keeping a spread wing and sometimes a tail for many …Read More »

 - by Patrick McShea Where timber rattlesnakes are concerned, the scientific collections at Carnegie Museum of Natural History have more specimens than any other museum in the world.
 Of the more than 207,000 preserved …Read More »

 - by Kaylin Martin Tucked away under the public galleries of Carnegie Museum of Natural History are thousands of glass jars containing decades of collecting efforts.
 This collection space, known as the Alcohol House, …Read More »

 - By Steve Rogers The National Taxidermists Association met at Seven Springs in early June and Carnegie Museum of Natural History Collection Manager Stephen Rogers was invited to give a seminar on the early …Read More »